Location, Location, Location: How COVID-19 Will Change the Way We Live and Search

 This will surely have a ripple effect on all the businesses that rely on transporting and serving those people on a daily basis.
 And the exposure from that traffic.

 In a WFH economy, neighborhoods will be where people spend most of their time — grabbing lunch down the street or walking to their local coffee shop.
-While it could be business as usual for those who live in Manhattan, for example, things will dramatically change for suburbs.
+While it could be business as usual for those who live in Manhattan, for example, things will dramatically change for the suburbs.

 Foursquare is tracking foot traffic.
 It is dramatically down in places you would expect, like airports and hotels.